mieweb/docs/content/functions/quality-of-care/measures/quality-measure-specifications-and-recommended-workflows/cms-139-falls-screening-for-future-fall-risk.md

 </tr>
 <tr>
 <td><strong>Initial Patient Population</strong></td>
-<td>Patients aged 65 years and older with a visit during the measurement period</td>
+<td>Patients aged 65 years and older at the start of the measurement period with a visit during the measurement period</td>
 </tr>
 <tr>
 <td><strong>Denominator</strong></td>